NATO Phonetic Alphabet Free Download

 F and V

-Both are fricative sounds, meaning they are produced by forcing air through a narrow space.
+Both are fricative sounds—made by forcing air through a narrow space.

 S and Z